lrug/lrug.org/source/meetings/2010/january/index.html.md

 > being at the end for everyone in the room to understand and love the symbol.

 Note: Description borrowed from his [Ruby Manor proposal](http://groups.google.com/group/ruby-manor/browse_frm/thread/3e3de3745d2ad66e).
 You can check the thread to see what other things people asked for that he might cover.</strike>

-Julian couldn't make it because of inclement weather.
-However, we had a replacement in the shape of:

 ### Dragonfly